Appointat/Responsive-AI-Clusters-in-Supply-Chain/README.md

     ```sh
     npm run serve
     ```
 2. Open the UI in webpage.
+(Please do not refresh, as this will cause the UI to clear the previously cached data.)
     ``` sh
     - Local:   http://localhost:8080/
     - Network: http://192.168.1.101:8080/